Effect-TS/effect/packages/vitest/README.md

 ## Testing Successful Operations

-To demonstrate, let's create a test for a function that divides two numbers but fails if the divisor is zero:
+Let's create a test for a function that divides two numbers but fails if the divisor is zero:

 ```ts
 import { expect } from "vitest"